 Social Studies Education 7-12 - BS

-Here's what a few of our education graduates have to say about our program:
+Our graduates have good things to say about our education program:

 Jessica Vigliotta -- teacher, Bradford Area High School